-Currently (2019/20), the rate of SSP is £94.25 per week.
+The current rate of SSP (2021/22) is £96.35 per week.
 Employers can always provide that an employee is paid more than this during sickness periods, but cannot pay less than this amount if the employee meets the qualifying criteria.

 Returning to work after a period of sick leave

 Returning from short term sick leave is relatively straightforward.
 You should hold a return to work interview and record the absence accordingly.

 These meetings are important because if you ask the employee to explain their absence and give some details on their condition, they may be less likely to take a ‘sickie’ if it means lying to you face to face.

 If the absence lasts up to and including 7 days, the employee can self-certify their absence, meaning that they need no formal evidence of their illness.